KonstantinKai/meta-injector/README.md

 s2_2.a === false;
 ```

-If you need free some resources after service destruction, sure...
+If you need free some resources after the service was unregistered, sure...

 ```ts
 class Service {